roshiguru4/ddm/README.md

-#Project Description
+# Project Description

 Raas (gujurati dance) or general dance practice tool.
-CRUD application with audio, annotations, and autmatic loops to better your practice experience.
-Main frameworks included flask,
+CRUD application with audio, annotation, and automatic loops to better your practice experience.
+Started making this app since early june and intend to add more features soon!